Track 1. Atmospheric Sciences, Meteorology, Climatology, Oceanography

 Yildirim DilekAssociate Editor of AJGSUniversity Distinguished ProfessorMiami University, Oxford, OH, USA

 Dr Yildirim Dilek is a University Distinguished Professor at Miami University (USA), where he teaches Structural Geology, Global Tectonics, and Oceanography.
-He received his PhD at the University of California (USA) and did his postdoctoral studies at the Getty Research Institute (Los Angeles, CA) as a China Fellow working in the Mogao Caves in Dunhuang.
-He has been a Visiting Professor at University of Tsukuba, Kanazawa University, and Tohoku University-Sendai (all in Japan), University of Bergen (Norway), Ecole Normal Superieur-Paris (France), China University of Geosciences-Beijing (China), Zhejiang University in Hangzhou (China), and Guangzhou Institute of Geochemistry in Guangzhou (China).
+He received his PhD from the University of California (USA) and did his postdoctoral studies at the Getty Research Institute (Los Angeles, CA) as a China Fellow working in the Mogao Caves in Dunhuang.
+He has been a visiting professor at the University of Tsukuba, Kanazawa University, and Tohoku University-Sendai (Japan), University of Bergen (Norway), Ecole Normal Superieur-Paris (France), China University of Geosciences-Beijing (China), Zhejiang University in Hangzhou (China), and Guangzhou Institute of Geochemistry in Guangzhou (China).
 He investigates the structure, petrology and geochemistry of modern and ancient oceanic lithosphere through deep drilling and submersible diving projects at sea, and through interdisciplinary studies of ophiolites and accretionary prisms on-land.
 He has worked extensively in different orogenic belts in the Western USA Cordillera, the Western Alps in Italy, the Albanides-Hellenides-Taurides-Anatolides in Albania, Greece and Turkey, the Western Caledonides in Norway, and the Tibetan Plateau and Inner Mongolia in China.
 Professor Dilek has published over 300 papers and has edited 25 books.
-In his keynote at the 3rd CAJG Professor Dilek will talk about Mesozoic Evolution of Tethyan Oceanic Lithosphere and Suture Zones in Peri–Gondwana Seaways.
+In his keynote at the 3rd CAJG, Professor Dilek will talk about Mesozoic Evolution of Tethyan Oceanic Lithosphere and Suture Zones in Peri–Gondwana Seaways.